top of page

 A Community-Developed Cookbook and Storytelling Performance

-Created by Lead Artist Mike Durkin
+Created by Lead Artist m

 Food is community, food is power, food is legacy, food is memory, food is love, food is home, food is life.
 Food has the capacity of bringing folks from different backgrounds together.
 Food is personal history, oral history, and oral tradition.
 Multidisciplinary artist Mike Durkin plans to look at the role food and recipes play in different regions.
 Whether it’s a recipe that has been passed down from generation to generation, or the recipe we’ve made because it makes us feel good, recipes hold special places in our lives.
 The project titled: and you will its done, when the oil stops bubbling.
 By tracing the past, present, and future stories around food we can forge deeper relationships with our neighbors as well as the environment our food comes from.
 The story sharing circles will culminate into constructing a recipe book as well as a presentation and participatory community meal.